 Finding and fixing bugs, updates, and changes in native applications take more resources because two different specialists work.
 Only one developer can maintain a cross-platform application.

 A native app has maximum access to all the functions and services of the device.
 Whereas a cross-platform application does not have access to all the features of the platform.
 Although there is not always a need for full integration.
 It all depends on the tasks that the application has to solve.

 Cross-platform apps are inferior to native apps in terms of providing a positive user experience, and this is their main problem.
 It’s also worth a lot of effort to make such an application look like a native.

 The user wants to see standard controls, appearance, and icons on the app screen.
 Standards are different for different platforms.
 So to get out of this situation, you can either create a single design for both platforms, and users of one have to adapt.
-Or create two different designs with the features of each platform, but two apps in the same cross-platform language will be released.
+Or create two different designs with features of each platform, but release two applications in the same cross-platform language.